-Those little fruit and yogurt cups at the store are so convenient, but man, are they full of sugar.
+Those little fruit and yogurt cups at the store are so convenient, but man, they are full of sugar.
 I have seen some with 20 grams or more of sugar per serving.
-That is definitely not something I need my already- high-energy girls consuming.

 To make your own fruit and yogurt cups, simply put fruit and raw honey or maple syrup at the bottom of some travel containers, or mason jars, with lids and pile on the yogurt.
 My girls take theirs without the honey, because it’s just what they are used to, but if you have kids that are used to the store-bought kind, the little drizzle of honey will go a long way in making the switch without any resistance.

 I like to use frozen berries for these because when they thaw they’re squishy, and they stir in the yogurt just like store-bought fruit and yogurt cups.
 You can also pack a small container of granola to stir in if you have some on hand.
-I usually have this grain-free granola and simple cinnamon granola on hand in the summer for cool, no-cook breakfasts.
+I usually have this grain-free granola and this master granola recipe on hand for summer snacks and breakfast.

 5. Breakfast Cookies

 Just like the homemade granola bars, I know a baked good seems daunting to use for a snack, but when you make a double batch for breakfast on a weekend and then freeze the rest, it’s nice to grab a snack filled with nutrient-dense ingredients.
-And the kids (well, at least my kids) think they are pretty hot stuff for getting to have a “cookie” for a snack.
+And the kids (both big and small) think they are pretty hot stuff for getting to have a “cookie” for a snack.

 6. Easy Nutrient-Dense Smoothies

-We love the convenience of Larabars in our house, and I do totally keep a stash on hand just in case, but did you know how simple (and inexpensive) homemade fruit and nut bars are to make?
-All you need is some dried fruit and nuts, and a food processor!
+We love the convenience of Larabars in our house.
+I keep a stash on hand just in case, but did you know how simple (and inexpensive) homemade fruit and nut bars are to make?
+All you need is some dried fruit and nuts and a food processor!
 You can make them into “bites” or “bars” from there, and they freeze really well for later.
 I also love this energy bites recipe made with seeds and seed or nut butter and oats–the kids are also obsessed!

 8. Crackers and Hummus or Guacamole

-You can keep the healthier store-bought crackers in the house, such as: Mary’s Gone Crackers or Jovial’s Sourdough Crackers (check your local conventional or health food store), or you can make your own.
-I have a routine of popping these grain free crispy plantain crackers in the oven every Sunday and they last for the week between my family of five.
-It’s 5 minutes of hands-on prep, and they definitely make my kids smile.
-Let your kids dip their crackers in a dip that has some protein and fat, such as: guacamole or hummus (or beet hummus for a fun veggie-rich dip) for a great snack.
+You can keep real-food, store-bought crackers in the house, such as: Mary’s Gone Crackers or Jovial’s Sourdough Crackers (check your local conventional or health food store), or Simple Mills Crackers.
+Dip the crackers in a dip that has protein and fat, such as: guacamole or hummus (or beet hummus for a fun veggie-rich dip) for a great snack.

-And by the way, while my kids love our homemade kid-friendly guacamole, I am totally cool with some of the store-bought versions in a pinch that have decent ingredients, like: Wholly Guacamole (both our regular small grocery store and Costco carries this brand) and some of the flavors of Sabra Hummus.
+And by the way, while the whole family loves my homemade kid-friendly guacamole, I am totally cool with some of the store-bought versions in a pinch that have decent ingredients, like: Wholly Guacamole and some of the flavors of Sabra Hummus.
 Just check those ingredient labels – some of the flavors have some iffy ingredients like canola and soybean oil.

 9. Veggies and DIY Ranch Dip

-I’m always amazed at how much my family loves a big container of cut-up veggie sticks and a container of 5-Minute Ranch Dip served family-style at the beach or park.
+I’m always amazed at how much my family loves a big container of cut-up veggie sticks and a container of homemade ranch dip served family-style at the beach or park or in the backyard.
 The kids hover over this stuff like a pack of wolves.
 Pick a variety of colors and textures to make this snack really fun: mini peppers, carrots, beet chips, snap peas, cucumbers, celery.
 These containers work for a family-size serving of ranch and these little dipper containers are great for an individual, on-the-go serving size.

-Don’t complicate this thing.
 There are many days when I just take a couple of handfuls of whatever nuts or seeds I have in the house, sprinkle in some coconut shreds and a handful of raisins, and call it good.
 Snacks don’t need to be fancy!
-My kids love having their own little stainless container for on-the-go, and these work well in the car, too.
-If you have older kids who are used to more of a store-bought version of trail-mix, add a tablespoon or two of Enjoy Life Chocolate Chips.
+Kids love having their own little stainless container for on-the-go filled with this nutrient-rich trail mix.
+You can also make this baked trail mix for a sweet and salty mixture.

-- Stainless Steel Food Storage Snack Containers: Great containers for finger foods like berries and cheese, trail mix, and crackers.
-(Recommended by Renee)
+- Stainless Steel Food Storage Snack Containers: Great containers for finger foods like berries and cheese, yogurt and fruit, trail mix, and crackers.